dnkilic/codelabs/baby_name/README.md

 * Fields in a Widget subclass are always marked "final".
 * Widget build is rerun every time setState is called (stateful widgets)
 * To set top padding: const EdgeInsets.only(top: 20.0)
-* dynamic keyword used to represent dynamic type Map<String, dynamic>
+* dynamic keyword scused to represent dynamic type Map<String, dynamic>
 * To set symmetric padding: const EdgeInsets.symmetric(horizontal: 16.0, vertical: 8.0),
 * BoxDecoration can be used inside Container.
 BoxDecoration have circular border
 * To open Flutter app in xcode open ios/Runner.xcworkspace